Try it free

 Overview

-PostgresSQL monitoring solution is based on a remote monitoring approach implemented as a Dynatrace ActiveGate extension.
-The extension queries Postgres databases for key performance and health.
-Dynatrace's DAVIS AI then analyzes these metrics to provide anomaly and problem analysis.
+The PostgreSQL monitoring solution is based on a remote monitoring approach implemented as a Dynatrace ActiveGate extension.
+The extension queries PostgreSQL databases for performance and health metrics.
+Dynatrace Intelligence analyzes these metrics for anomalies and problems.

 Use cases